150 Japanese United Airlines flight attendants may lose jobs

 He said the union believes the company is violating its collective bargaining agreement.

-A spokesperson at the firm’s Asia-Pacific regional office told Kyodo News it was disappointing that talks with the union failed amid the airline’s efforts to stay afloat.
+A spokesperson at the firm's Asia-Pacific regional office said it was disappointing that talks with the union failed amid the airline's efforts to stay afloat.

 One of the affected flight attendants in Narita said staff can understand the airlines' cost-cutting efforts but want the company to help those who wish to stay with it to get U.S. work visas.